guidias1212/road_to_fullstack/03_BACK-END/03_Other_Languages/01_Java/08_relational_databases/06_SQL/README.md

 **ORDER BY:**

 The ORDER BY keyword is used to sort the result-set in ascending or descending order.
 The ORDER BY keyword sorts the records in ascending order by default.
 To sort the records in descending order, use the DESC keyword.
-It can be used to order multiple columns at the same time.
+It can be used to order multiple columns at the same time:
 ```
 SELECT column1, column2, ...
 FROM table_name